mongodb-labs/mongo-recsys/README.txt

 3. Open up an instance of the mongo shell.

-4. Enable text search in the mongo shell using the following commands:

-	use admin
-	db.runCommand({ setParameter : 1 , textSearchEnabled: true })

 4. Run the following commands in the mongo shell:

 	use daviddb